 For families that are separated by international borders, the thought of being united in America may seem like a dream.
 We can help you make that dream come true.
-At the law offices of Schierer & Ritchie, we will help you determine the best way to bring your relatives into the U.S. Our compassionate and knowledgeable attorneys do their best to avoid delays and give your relatives the best chance at obtaining U.S. residency and citizenship.
+At the law offices of Schierer & Ritchie, we will help you determine the best way to bring your relatives into the U.S. Our compassionate and knowledgeable family-based immigration lawyers in Peoria IL do their best to avoid delays and give your relatives the best chance at obtaining U.S. residency and citizenship.

 We are proud of our track record of successful family-based immigration.
 You may visit our Testimonials page to read about a few of our many notable successes.